-Guatapé is one of the most colorful villages in Colombia, a little village that intermingles indigenous history and Antioquia culture, and reflects it in its bright baseboards and streets full of life.
+Guatapé is one of the most colorful towns in Colombia, a small town that intermingles its peasant tradition with indigenous history and culture, and reflects it in the form of colorful sockets and streets full of life.

-Guatapé is located at an altitude of 1,925 meters above sea level, during the day its climate is warm with occasional rain.
-Although sometimes the climate tends to be mild, the nights are a little cold, and its average temperature is between 13ºC and 21ºC.
+Guatapé is located at an altitude of 1,925 meters above sea level, the climate is mild with occasional rains and its average temperature is between 21ºC and 13ºC.

 HOW TO GET TO GUATAPÉ?